Simple self-care strategies for World Mental Health Day (and beyond)

-It goes without saying this year has been tough for just about everyone.
-Between the state of the world at large and each of us experiencing our own challenges on a personal level as a result, you’d be hard pressed to find someone who isn’t glad to put 2020 behind them.
+It goes without saying that the past few years have been tough for just about everyone.
+Between the state of the world at large and each of us experiencing our own challenges on a personal level as a result, you’d be hard pressed to find someone who isn’t longing for a fresh start in 2025.

 denizen_weekly